When I talk to landlords across the country, I’m always shocked at how many prohibit pets.

 What these real estate investors don’t realize is pets are great for business!

-Over two-thirds (68%!) of U.S. households own at least one pet, according to the Insurance Information Institute.
-If you have a blanket policy barring all pets at your investment properties, that only leaves you with 32% of the applicant pool to choose from.
+Over two-thirds (70%) of U.S. households own at least one pet.
+If you have a blanket policy barring all pets at your investment properties, that only leaves you with 30% of the applicant pool to choose from.

 Pet owners also typically stay for longer tenancies.
 Why?
 Because it’s much, much harder for them to find a home that’s pet-friendly.
 That means less turnover, which, in turn, means higher returns.
 (Ever hear the quote, “Go where your competition ain’t”?
 This is what they’re talking about.)